 - Recessional.
-You happy newlyweds make your way out of the venue to cheers and celebration from your guests in the form of confetti, bubbles, rose petals, or anything else you can imagine.
+You happy newlyweds make your way out of the venue to cheers and celebration from your guests.
+It can be confetti, bubbles, rose petals, or anything else you can imagine.
 You are then followed by the wedding party and your parents out of the venue.

-- You might also add some other meaningful wedding rituals if you so wish, to make it as personal and unique for the two of you as possible.
+- You might also add some other meaningful wedding rituals if you so wish.
+So you make it as personal and unique for the two of you as possible.

 The actual -or hypothetical- wedding bells are ringing, and the crowd goes wild!
 It’s time for everyone to make their way to the reception.

-Whether you wedding is going to be held at a hall that offers the option of flipping from ceremony to reception, or you and your guests have to change locations for the second part of the festivities, the wedding reception is usually a two-stage process.
+The wedding reception is usually a two-stage process.
+Maybe your wedding is going to be held at a hall that offers the option of both ceremony and reception.
+Or if you and your guests have to change locations for the second part of the festivities.

 1. Cocktail Hour

-Once the doors to the venue have officially been opened, the two of you will finally make your grand entrance as a married couple!
-You’ll be able to feel the love from all your guests as you walk in hand in hand to the beat of your favorite love song playing on the speakers, and experience the collective ooh’s and ah’s of your wedding guests as they all get to witness how stunning you look in your wedding dress.
+Once the doors to the venue will be open, the two of you will finally make your grand entrance as a married couple!
+You’ll be able to feel the love from all your guests as you walk in hand in hand to the beat of your favorite song.
+Experience the collective ooh’s and ah’s of your wedding guests as they all get to witness how stunning you look in your wedding dress.